niwinz/djangorestframework-composed-permissions/docs/index.rst

 djangorestframework-composed-permissions has 3 type of classes:

 - Permission components: a basic unit of permission.
-- Permission set: a collection of components joined with logic operator (and, or & not)
+- Permission set: a collection of components joined with logic operator (and, or, not)
-- Composed permissions: container of both, components and sets having same interface as django-rest-framework default permission.
+- Composed permissions: container of both, components and sets.
+Having the same interface as django-rest-framework default permission.